kppetrick/mobile-esports-tournament-backend/README.md

 ```
 ## Key Folders and Files

+### Project Structure

-- **/src/main/java/controllers:** Contains all the API endpoint definitions.
+- `/src/main/java/controllers`: Contains all the API endpoint definitions.
-- **/src/main/java/services:** Houses business logic, including matchmaking and payment handling.
+- `/src/main/java/services`: Houses business logic, including matchmaking and payment handling.
-- **/src/main/java/repositories:** Interfaces for interacting with the PostgreSQL database.
+- `/src/main/java/repositories`: Interfaces for interacting with the PostgreSQL database.
-- **/src/main/java/models:** Defines the data models and entities used throughout the application.
+- `/src/main/java/models`: Defines the data models and entities used throughout the application.
-- **application.properties:** Configuration file for database connections and other environment settings.
+- `application.properties`: Configuration file for database connections and other environment settings.

 ## Contributing